glondu/belenios/README.md

 Note that, if you are honest, you must not keep the private file, nor to whom you sent each individual private credential.

+To check the public key derived from a private credential, run:

+    ./stuff/credgen.sh --uuid XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX --derive YYYYYYYYYYYYYYY